andrewscoolblogs/andrewscoolblogs.github.io/blogs/understanding-and-reducing-anxiety.md

 While the doctor has the medical background, the therapist has the mental background.
 They understand the mental side of things very well.
 So, if you want to reduce anxiety naturally, the therapist can help you do that.
 The therapist can help give you short term and long-term strategies for reducing anxiety.
 They may be similar to the strategies you read in this blog post.

-You should always aim to reduce anxiety through therapy.
+It is always good to aim to reduce anxiety through therapy.
 This may include seeing a therapist or may just be as simple as reading about cognitive behavioral therapy (which is where most information from this blog post came from).
-The reason why you should always aim to reduce anxiety this way is because it is side-effect free.
+The reason why it is always good to aim to reduce anxiety this way is because it is side-effect free.
 If you want to use an SSRI in addition to this, then that is up to you and your doctor.
 But I see no reason to use an SSRI without using therapy.
 Either use therapy only or use therapy + SSRI.
 Don't use SSRI only.
 At least with therapy + SSRI you can be on a lower dosage of the SSRI than what you would have been on with SSRI only.

 ### Sources
 1. Burns, David.
 When Panic Attacks.
 Harmony Books, 2007.